-- Before RTI Act the transparency was an exception and secrecy was the rule however after the implementation of the RTI rules the transparency has become a rule and secrecy is an exception.
+- Before the RTI Act transparency was an exception and secrecy was the rule however after the implementation of the RTI rules transparency has become a rule and secrecy is an exception.

 - It provides the right to all Indian citizens that they can get information related to any field and work from the government whenever they want.